ShaunCurtis/CEC.Blazor/Building a Blazor Project - Part 2.md

     };
 }
 ```
 *GetParameterizedNames* builds the SQL query with the parameters.
-Note the use of output parameters.
+Note the use of output parameters to get the new ID.

 ```c#
 protected string GetParameterizedNames(string storedprocname, List<SqlParameter> parameters)